-The Sebring is available as a four-door sedan or a two-door convertible with a retractable hardtop or traditional soft-top.
-Competitors of the sedan include the Honda Accord, Toyota Camry and Ford Fusion, while the convertible goes head-to-head with the Pontiac G6, Volkswagen Eos and Toyota Camry Solara convertibles.
-Both Sebrings are available in base LX, Touring and Limited trim levels, and also share engine options.
+The Sebring is available as a four-door sedan or two-door convertible with a retractable hardtop or traditional soft-top.
+Sedan competitors include the Honda Accord, Toyota Camry and Ford Fusion, while the convertible goes head-to-head with the Pontiac G6 and Volkswagen Eos.
+The sedan is available only in the Limited trim; the convertible is available in base LX, Touring and Limited trim levels.

 Large C-pillars on the sedan join a stubby trunk.
-17-inch steel wheels are standard; seventeen- and 18-inch alloy wheels are optional.
-At 190.6 inches long, the Sebring sedan is roughly the same length as the Camry, Accord and Fusion.
-Its height is 59 inches, exceeding all three competitors by more than an inch.
-The convertible's front end is the same as the sedan's, featuring hood strakes, a grille and headlights reminiscent of the Crossfire roadster.
+The convertible's front end is the same as the sedan's, featuring a new smooth-looking hood, as well as a grille and headlights reminiscent of the Crossfire roadster.
 Choosing the convertible over the sedan adds about 400 pounds to the car's curb weight, and the convertible roof stows beneath a hard tonneau cover.

 - Convertible can have a soft-top or a retractable hardtop

-Both the Sebring sedan and convertible have a simple cabin that includes three backlit instrument portals, a two-tone dashboard and an analog clock.
-The sedan's trunk space measures just 13.6 cubic feet.
-The front passenger seat has an optional fold-flat feature to accommodate longer cargo passed through the 60/40-split folding rear seat.
-Chrysler says two golf bags can fit in the convertible's trunk when the top is retracted.
-A windscreen is standard on convertible Limited models; it stands behind the front headrests to help reduce noise and turbulence commonly associated with convertibles.
-Opting for the Convenience Group Package on the base convertible adds a power top.
+Both the Sebring sedan and convertible have a simple cabin that includes three backlit instrument portals, tortoiseshell accents, a two-tone dashboard and an analog clock.
+The sedan's front passenger seat has a standard fold-flat feature to accommodate longer cargo passed through the 60/40-split folding rear seat.
+A windscreen is optional; it stands behind the front headrests to help reduce noise and turbulence commonly associated with convertibles.

 - Standard Sirius Satellite Radio

-- Eight-way power-adjustable driver seat standard in Touring and Limited
+- Eight-way power-adjustable driver's seat standard in sedan

 Under the Hood

-A 2.4-liter four-cylinder engine is standard in the base Sebring.
-A 2.7-liter V-6, which runs on regular or E85 fuel, is optional in the base model and standard on the Sebring Touring and Limited.
-The Sebring Limited offers an optional 3.5-liter V-6.
-The 3.5-liter V-6 runs through a six-speed automatic transmission with AutoStick manual shifting; other engines have a four-speed automatic.
+A 2.4-liter four-cylinder engine is standard.
+A 2.7-liter V-6 is optional, as is a 3.5-liter V-6 that runs through a six-speed automatic transmission with AutoStick manual shifting.
+Other engines use a four-speed automatic.
 Both V-6 engines are rated to tow up to 1,000 pounds.

 - 173-horsepower, 2.4-liter four-cylinder with 166 pounds-feet of torque